 Certain departments may be mastering the idea of working from home and are becoming even more productive.
 But how do you know which ones?
-Tools such as sapio365 can provide busy IT departments with quicker and easier ways to find out, all in just a few clicks.
+Tools such as sapio365 can provide busy IT departments with quicker and easier ways to find this out, all in just a few clicks.

 For example, when your department heads ask how they can be sure that employees are signing into Office 365 to do their work, you can confidently volunteer to give them a report based on the Office 365 Active Users usage report in the admin portal.